-Easter is fast approaching so it’s time to plan your ultimate family getaway.
+Easter is fast approaching, so it’s time to plan your ultimate family getaway.

 It’s hard to find the right balance when looking for a family-friendly location, with great weather and enough activities to keep the little ones entertained.
 Great food definitely doesn’t hurt either!
-So whether you’re craving a relaxing beach break, a city adventure or simply plan on getting back to nature for a few days, we’ve rounded up a selection of family-friendly destinations to help you make your mind up.
+So if you’re craving a relaxing beach break, a city adventure or simply plan on getting back to nature for a few days, we’ve rounded up a selection of family-friendly destinations to help you make your mind up.
 The best bit is they’re all just a short flight from Hong Kong, making them ideal regardless of whether you’re planning a long weekend or a more extended holiday.

 When considering your fly and flop options, don’t forget about Cebu.
 It’s the perfect place to unwind and kick back, but it also offers a good selection of activities to stop boredom creeping in.